 Open Farm Dog Foods is a Canadian company headquartered in Toronto, where their foods are formulated.
 Owner Jacqueline Prehogan and her husband founded the company because she wanted to make high quality foods that met her animal welfare, sustainability and transparency standards.

 Open Farm sells foods in Canada, US and Australia and this review covers the foods sold in the US.
 The US foods are manufactured in Minnesota by a family-owned and operated company in Minnesota named Barrett Ag Service, with two facilities making 150 different pet and animal foods.

 Open Farm claims to be passionate about finding the most sustainable and ethical ways to obtain quality protein and ingredients without compromising their values.

-The company does appear to make an effort to use better quality ingredients, and claims to be meticulous about sourcing.
+Open Farm appears to make an effort to use better quality ingredients, and claims to be meticulous about sourcing.
 Their marketing uses terms like humanely-raised, ethical sourcing, traceable ingredients and sustainability.
 These are descriptions that sound good but have no legal meaning under pet food regulatory standards.